metakermit/generator-django-rest/README.md

 - 📜 sane logging – defaults to
   [fail nicely](https://github.com/metakermit/fail-nicely-django)
 - 🦄 modern JS – serve static files on */* using [django-spa][] & Whitenoise for
-  [nice single-page apps][spa-frontend-on-heroku] using React / Angular2 / Vue…
+  [nice single-page apps][spa-frontend-on-heroku] using React / Angular / Vue…
 - ⛵️ monorepo - option to automatically set up a [create-react-app][] frontend for you in the same git repo with everything integrated under the mantra *one app, one repo, one dyno*